SAP-samples/teched2024-AD180/exercises/ex02/README.md

      For that, replace the empty implementation of the method **`save_modified`** with the source code provided below and replace all occurences of the placeholder **`###`** with your suffix (**Ctrl+F**).

      ```ABAP
      METHOD save_modified.
        "send notification for new agency instances
        IF create IS NOT INITIAL.
          "raise event
          RAISE ENTITY EVENT zr_agency###~entity_created
           FROM VALUE #(
             FOR agency IN create-agency
               "transferred information
               ( %key        = agency-%key
                 agency_id   = agency-agencyId
                 agency_name = agency-agencyName
+                created_by  = agency-LocalCreatedBy
                 created_at  = agency-LocalCreatedAt
               )
             ).
        ENDIF.
      ENDMETHOD.
      ```

      <img src="images/event5.png" alt="Raise event" width="70%">